chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 - Private RPCs function similarly to public RPCs with some notable differences
 - Private RPCs often don't allow for reading views, only submitting transactions
 - Private RPCs do not submit transactions to the public Mempool
-- Private PRCs only share transactions with a subset of builders
+- Private PRCs only share transactions with a subset of block proposers
 - Those builders pinky promise not to frontrun your transaction maliciously
 - Often the transaction will be frontrun, but they will give you around 90% of the profits